 What’s that thing you do every morning after waking up?
 Is it going for a jog, cycling, taking breakfast, or checking social media?
 When you know the most productive time of your day, and you have created your goals, it’s essential to maintain a structure that helps you accomplish your daily tasks in time.

 At first, you may find the process complicated.
-However, with time and practice, it becomes easier for you to stick to a routine that makes you more efficient and productive.
+However, with time and practice, it becomes easier for you to stick to a routine that makes you more efficient and productive in completing routine tasks.

 11. Adjust Your Schedule